Avatar photo Michael Cooney

 • A plumber, show it by the service or type of repair (“water heater repair,” “sewer line installation,” “drainage services”)

-Client reporting also needs to be able to answer questions your clients may have, like:
+Client reporting also needs to be able to answer questions your clients may have, like which products are doing well, which are new or existing customers, and why did ad spend increase but results didn't improve?

 Finally, client reporting needs to be easily digestible (not cluttered with unneeded metrics).